 What is the HIV-SAM project?

-The HIV-SAM Project supports HIV prevention and sexual health promotion and prevention of sexually transmitted infections (STI’s) including HIV with Sub-Saharan African Migrants (SAM) in Flanders.
+The HIV-SAM Project aims to implement HIV prevention and sexual health promotion and prevention of sexually transmitted infections (STI’s) including HIV with Sub-Saharan African Migrants (SAM) in Flanders.
 Together with the Sub-Saharan African communities and their leaders we develop, implement and evaluate targeted prevention campaigns.
 We also support people living with HIV..